inspec/inspec-aws/docs/resources/aws_stepfunctions_state_machine.md

 Use the `aws_stepfunctions_state_machine` InSpec audit resource to test properties of a single specific Step Functions state machine.

-Provisions a state machine.
 A state machine consists of a collection of states that can do work (Task states), determine which states to transition next (Choice states), stop an execution with an error (Fail states), and so on.
-State machines are specified using a JSON-based, structured language.

 ## Syntax